me-cfs/me-cfs.github.io/LCAP.md

 Additionally it is great you have policies against harassment.
 It would be even better if they were enforced on your allies.

 I am not sure why you brought up trans rights, anti-racism, and LGBTQ+ rights.
 Obviously I support these too, but the discussion here is about your organisation and biomedical research into long covid.

+My post was not intended as hate, and I have made special care not to mention anyone by name, or say that your organisation is intentionally spreading misinformation, as I cannot be sure of your intentions.
+Meanwhile your allies have attempted to dox me multiple times in the comments, provided countless insults, many of which were removed due to violating reddit terms of service.
+It would help public perceptions of your organisation to condemn these sort of attacks and the individuals perpetrating them.

 Kind Regards, Yann